 Y-mAbs Therapeutics, Inc. (NASDAQ: YMAB) Investor Alert: Kaplan Fox & Kilsheimer LLP Notifies Y-mAbs Investors of a Class Action Lawsuit and Upcoming Lead Plaintiff Deadline

-/EIN News/ -- NEW YORK, Jan.
-19, 2023 (GLOBE NEWSWIRE) -- Kaplan Fox & Kilsheimer LLP (www.kaplanfox.com) is continuing its investigation of claims on behalf of investors in Y-mAbs Therapeutics, Inc. (“Y-mAbs” or the “Company”) (NASDAQ: YMAB) stock.
-A complaint has been filed on behalf of investors who purchased shares of Y-mAbs common stock on the open market, or pursuant to Registration Statements filed with the U.S. Securities and Exchange Commission (“SEC”), during the period October 6, 2020 through October 28, 2022, inclusive (the “Class Period”).
+NEW YORK, Jan.
+19, 2023 (GLOBE NEWSWIRE) -- Kaplan Fox & Kilsheimer LLP (www.kaplanfox.com) is continuing its investigation of claims on behalf of investors in Y-mAbs Therapeutics, Inc. ("Y-mAbs" or the "Company") YMAB stock.
+A complaint has been filed on behalf of investors who purchased shares of Y-mAbs common stock on the open market, or pursuant to Registration Statements filed with the U.S. Securities and Exchange Commission ("SEC"), during the period October 6, 2020 through October 28, 2022, inclusive (the "Class Period").

 If you purchased Y-mAbs common stock during the Class Period and would like to discuss this case, please contact us by emailing jcampisi@kaplanfox.com or by calling (212) 329-8571, or by clicking here.